 The Thylarctos Plummetus is commonly known as Drop Bear, because the little-known predator takes its victims by surprise by dropping from trees to attack.
 Drop Bears Australia wide look a lot like koalas, albeit larger, heavier and with a carnivore’s choppers.
 It is widely assumed that Drop Bears start out as koalas and become infected by a disease similar to rabies.
 This makes them extremely territorial and aggressive and they will attack unwary bush walkers wandering under their trees.
 However, the beasts are so elusive, no specimen has ever been captured, alive or dead.

 If all this talk about the dangers of Drop Bears has you worried, fear not.
 Locals who have studied the Australian Drop Bear in the wild recommend a range of proven Drop Bear repellents.
 The most effective of all is DropBear-o-Guard, commonly known as Vegemite wiped behind the ears.
 If you are in a known Drop Bear area you should probably smear it all over your face to avoid an attack.
 Due to the fact that no Drop Bears Australia born have been known to attack fellow Australians, it is sometimes suggested that speaking with an Australian accent may be helpful.
 Using words like ‘crikey’, ‘G’day mate’ and ‘bonza’ may also help keep them in their trees, in case you don’t have any Vegemite handy.

 Verified Drop Bear sightings are few and far between, so many visitors refuse to believe Drop Bears exist.
-We can’t provide you with any substantial proof of the existence of Drop Bears, but we do suggest you always err on the side of caution and carry a supply of Vegemite!
+We can’t provide you with any substantial proof of the existence of Australian Drop Bears, but we do suggest you are always on the side of caution and carry a supply of Vegemite!